kairosity/mp3-snapathon/README.md

 <br>

 ## 7. Profile
-The profile page is a user's calling card and homebase in the application, it displays their photos and the photos they've voted for, as well as their points total.
+The profile page is a user's calling card and homebase in the application, it displays their photos and the photos they've voted for, as well as their own points total.
 Their profile is open to public viewing.
 <details>
 <summary><b>click for features</b></summary>